What is Hypertension?

 - Exercise for an average of 30 minutes a day

 - Eat plenty of fruit and vegetables – daily

 - Reduce caffeine

-- Don’t drink too much – stick to daily recommendations
+- Don’t drink too much alcohol – stick to daily recommendations

 - Add beetroot and beetroot juice to your diet

 - Avoid stress where possible and allow time for relaxation

 Around 50% of those with hypertension (raised blood pressure) do not know they have it.
 But with early intervention, more serious complications can often be avoided, so checking your blood pressure is key.

 If you’d like to get your blood pressure measured during May Measurement Month, please follow us on social media to find out more and to see our announcements when our screening sites have been confirmed.

 If you have any concerns regarding your blood pressure, please seek professional medical advice